Review: Hideout (Alice Vega, #3) by Louisa Luna

 The first book in the Lucas Page series by Robert Pobi, City of Windows, was one of my top reads of 2019.
 And, as you know, I’m fucking picky.

 So, was it a fluke?
 Beginner’s luck?
 Fucking magic?
 And could Robert Pobi pull it off a second time with me?
-Well, I’m here to report that no, it wasn’t a fluke because this sequel novel is just as fucking good, if not better.
+No, not that kind of pulling off.
+Anyway… I’m here to report that no, it wasn’t a fluke because this novel is just as fucking good, if not better, than its predecessor.

 And Robert Pobi has me wrapped around his… finger.
 Finger!
 I was going to say finger!
 I never considered saying anything else.